Cweili/zhuan/README.md

 ## Options

 * `-f` or `--file` - Specific the markdown file.
 Default is all markdown files in current dir.
+Default file extension `.md` or `.markdown` can be omitted.
 * `-o` or `--output` - Specific the output dir.
 Default is current dir.
 * `-p` or `--port` - Specific the server port.
 Default is 8000.